Hardcoreprawn/architecture/input/posts/solutions/2023-05-23-avoiding-work.md

 Some of the best tools to understand how customers make use of your software are interviews.
 And some ways to capture these are:

 * [Value Proposition Canvas](https://www.strategyzer.com/canvas/value-proposition-canvas) - A way to articulate why people buy your product.
-  * [Jobs-To-Be-Done Framework](https://strategyn.com/jobs-to-be-done/) - A way to understand adjacent tasks that you could adopt in your product.
+  * [Jobs-To-Be-Done Framework](https://strategyn.com/jobs-to-be-done/) - A way to understand adjacent tasks that you could adopt in your product to add value.
 * [Business Model Canvas](https://www.strategyzer.com/canvas) - A way to articulate how you create and exchange value in your product's business model.
 It also lets you model different business models, to explore other ways to exchange money for goods/services.
+A PM should be **the** expert in their products business model.
 * [Business Experiments](https://www.strategyzer.com/test) - Ways to understand how people interact with products, features and services that can validate hypotheses.

 So, we talk to customers and understand what they do and why.
 We map out what they do and what they need to do.
 Then we make that easy, in an economical way.
 And we test changes and run experiments, so our decisions are based on data and not opinion.
 Qualitative research is very valuable in a supporting context and adds colour and flavour.
 But Quantitative evidence is more likely to yield a positive result.